www.RogerWendell.com

 Colorado and its incompetent, dishonest public officials:

 Colorado Secretary of State Jena Griswold - 03-04-2024 On Monday morning, March 4th, 2024 the United States Supreme Courted ruled (9 to zero!!) against Colorado and its Secretary of State Jena Griswold.
 Griswold had illegally removed a candidate from an election ballot so the court made it very clear that her actions had no basis in law.
-In a September 1, 2022 Denver Gazette article, Mike Rosen* described Griswold as, "a hyperpartisan progressive activist..." and "She’s also a serial liar."
+Well before that incident, in a September 1, 2022 Denver Gazette article, Mike Rosen* described Griswold as, "a hyperpartisan progressive activist..." and "She’s also a serial liar."

 *The Gazette describes Rosen as a Denver-based American radio personality and political commentator.